wjojf/ngsdb/README.md

-# ngsdb

-NGS experiments aggregator.
+# Welcome to NGSDB - NGS experiments aggregator!

 NGSDB is a web-based viewer that allows to aggregate, annotate and organize metadata and results of high-throughput sequencing